MaxMotovilov/galette/README.md

 * There is exactly one field with predefined meaning: `"exp"` (expiration); if present, it should contain a 64-bit UTC timestamp (BSON type `0x09`) determining expiration time of the cookie used in order to guard against a [replay attack](http://en.wikipedia.org/wiki/Replay_attack).

 * BSON-encoded binary string is encrypted (see below) and then base-64 encoded.
+In the resulting encoding, characters `"+"` (plus), `"/"` (forward slash) and `"="` (equals) are replaced with `"."` (period), `"_"` (underscore) and `"-"`, respectively, in order to avoid potential issues with URL encoding of cookie content performed by some server-side frameworks.

 ### Cookie names and HTTP attributes

-* The cookies have two-part names separated by dot: the first part is a user-defined prefix (suggested defaults are `"session"` for session store cookies and `"creds"` for session backup/single sign-on credentials); the second part identifies the encryption key used to create the cookie and its meaning depends on the _key manager_.
+* The cookies have two-part names separated by dot: the first part is a user-defined prefix (suggested default is `"session"`); the second part identifies the encryption key used to create the cookie and its meaning depends on the _key manager_.

 * When used within single application, session store or backup cookies should use the default HTTP domain (equal to host).
 When used for single sign-on purposes within a single higher-level DNS domain, the HTTP `Domain` attribute should be set explicitly.